nwthomas/system-design/README.md

 ## ACKNOWLEDGEMENTS

-- My parents, for teaching me to learn and work hard at what I like to do
+- My parents, for teaching me to learn and work hard at what I like to do.
 - As always, thanks [Lambda School](https://lambdaschool.com/) for starting me on this path.
 You are an amazing company.
-- Thanks to Twitter for paying for classes that help with my ongoing learning.
+- Thanks to Twitter and Loom for paying for classes that help with my ongoing learning.
 It's great to work at a company that does that for its employees.